chrisgrieser/shimmering-obsidian/README.md

 end tell
 ```

-**`op`: Search Obsidian Community [p]lugins, directly from Alfred.**
+**`op`: Search Obsidian Community [p]lugins AND themes, directly from Alfred.**
 - Press `return` to open the plugin in Obsidian's Community Plugin Browser.
+(Will open the GitHub Repository for themes instead, as there is not a way to trigger the Obsidians theme browser yet.)
 	- Use `cmd + return` to open the plugin's GitHub repository instead.
 	- Press `opt + return` to copy the GitHub repository URL to your clipboard.
+- Use `shift` or `cmd + Y` to open a Quick Look Preview of the theme.
+Press `shift` or `cmd + Y` again to close the preview.
-- Only plugins officially included in the community plugins are displayed — plugins solely available via GitHub or still in review will not be shown.
+- Only plugins and themes officially included in the community plugins are displayed — plugins solely available via GitHub or still in review will not be shown.
+- Add "themes" to the keyword to only display themes (i.e., use `op themes` as keyword.).
 - The thousand separator used with the download numbers can be set in the workflow configuration (`thousand_seperator`).

 <img src="https://user-images.githubusercontent.com/73286100/131027623-5e8b3667-d00d-47dc-ba49-6938686e2aca.gif" alt="plugin search" width=60% height=60%>